Dr. Matthew Hagler

 Matthew.Hagler@FMarion.edu

-Selected/Recent Publications:
+Selected/Representative Publications:

-Hagler, M. A., Christensen, K., & Rhodes, J. E. (2021).
-A longitudinal investigation of first-generation college students’ mentoring relationships during their transition to higher education.
-Journal of College Student Retention: Theory, Research & Practice. doi: 10.1177/15210251211022741
+Hagler, M., Johnson, R., Snipe, L., & Boags, J. (2023).
+A qualitative thematic analysis of first-generation college students’ help-seeking attitudes and behaviors during their first year.
+Journal of College Student Retention: Theory, Research & Practice.
+DOI: 10.1177/15210251231198006

 Christensen, K., Hagler, M., Stams, G. J., Raposa, E. B., Burton, S., & Rhodes, J. E. (2020).
 Non-specific versus targeted approaches to youth mentoring: A follow-up meta-analysis.
-Journal of Youth and Adolescence, 49, 959-972. doi: 10.1007/s10964-020-01233-x
+Journal of Youth and Adolescence, 49, 959-972.
+DOI: 10.1007/s10964-020-01233-x

 Hagler, M., Zwiebach, L., Rhodes, J. E., & Rappaport, C. D. (2019).
 Mentoring interventions for children of incarcerated parents.
 In J. M. Eddy & J. Poehlmann-Tynan (eds.), Handbook on Children of Incarcerated Parents, Second Edition (pp. 205-217).
-Springer. doi: 10.1007/978-3-030-16707-3_14
+Springer.
+DOI: 10.1007/978-3-030-16707-3_14

 Hagler, M., & Rhodes, J. E. (2018).
 The long-term impact of natural mentoring relationships: A counterfactual analysis.
-American Journal of Community Psychology, 62(1-2), 175-188. doi: 10.1002/ajcp.12265
+American Journal of Community Psychology, 62(1-2), 175-188.
+DOI: 10.1002/ajcp.12265

 Hagler, M. (2018).
 Processes of natural mentoring that promote underrepresented students’ educational attainment: A theoretical model.
-American Journal of Community Psychology, 62(1-2), 150-162. doi: 10.1002/ajcp.12251
+American Journal of Community Psychology, 62(1-2), 150-162.
+DOI: 10.1002/ajcp.12251